ericspring08/Club-Website/setup.md

 ### Your web browser might open up and go to localhost:3000, this means that you completed this step succesfully

 ## 3. Go to the terminal.
-Terminate t*he server by doing the keyboard shortcut command-c (mac) or control-c (windows)
+Terminate the server by doing the keyboard shortcut command-c (mac) or control-c (windows)

 ## 4. Type the command:
     code .

-### This will open the project in the IDE VSCode which we installed

 ## 5. You're all finished!